 Fake news is not unique to just one social media platform.

 Fake news doesn’t deter people from using social networks, even if they see it regularly.
-More than half of Facebook users (53%) say fake news doesn’t impact their use of the platform, and only 1% say they would delete Facebook because of fake news.
+More than half of Facebook users (53%) say that it doesn’t impact their use of the platform, and only 1% say they would delete Facebook because of it.

 “At the end of the day people really don’t truly care because if they did, they would need to make a change,” said Johnathan Dane, founder and CEO of Kilent Boost.
 “The habits have already been formed.”